PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func numRows() -> Int
 ```

-Lets you know how many rows are in a results set.
+Lets you know how many rows are in a result set.

 ### numFields